-I am an art enthusiast (from sketching, painting, drawing, photography anything that my hand can do), the reason why I admired and appreciated Apo Whang-Od, the woman of ingenuity.
-She caught my heart that is why when I was invited by Cy (my favorite travel buddy) to visit her place, I never hesitated to give in.
-After all, I waited for years to meet her and visit Buscalan as well.
+I am an art enthusiast (from sketching, painting, drawing, photography, anything that my hands can do), the reason why I admired and appreciated Apo Whang-Od, the woman of ingenuity.
+She caught my heart that is why when I was invited by Cy (my favorite travel buddy) to visit her place, in a flash, I said Yes!
+After all, I waited for years to meet her and set foot to tattoo village in Buscalan as well.

 With our colleague, Pauline, we joined a group tour headed by Hency of Backla travel and tours for a fee of Php3,000.

 - 2-day and 1-night stay in a homestay

 - 3 hosted meals (lunch, dinner and breakfast)

 - swimming to waterfalls